Design BookMyShow – A System Design Interview Question

 - The system should be highly concurrent because there will be multiple booking requests for the same seat at the same time.

-- The core thing of the portal is ticket bookings which means financial transactions.
-So system should be secure and ACID compliant.
+- The core thing of the portal is ticket bookings which mean financial transactions.
+So the system should be secure and ACID compliant.

 - Movie information.